- 0.1 Here are some reasons why paracord is useful on a survival or outdoor knife:

-Another way is to even use mosaic pins with a perforated element of the composition to allow you to have the function of passage of the para ore going to make the function double if not even triple (fixing / paracord / aesthetic).
+Another way is to even use mosaic pins with a perforated element of the composition to allow you to have the function of passage of the para hours going to make the function double if not even triple (fixing / paracord / aesthetics).

 The paracord hole is an element that I recommend you insert if the destination of the knife is for bushcraft, survival, prepping, hunting, or in any case for work use.